paul-f-baumeister/openLBMflow/examples/Readme.txt

 	The openLBMflow is an open source Lattice Boltzman solver.
 	Capable to simulate 2D or 3D, single or multiphase fluid flow.
-	Single phase is a standard BGK lattice boltzman model, and Multiphase is a popular Schan-Chen BGK model.
+	Single phase is a standard BGK lattice boltzman model, and Multiphase is a popular Shan-Chen BGK model.
 	2D version is implemented on D2Q9 lattice and 3D on D3Q19 lattice.

 2. INSTALLATION